civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: Sanity check on city styles (avoids crash when settling in Alexander).
 Added: Savegames generated by CTP2 v.1.1 can now be loaded.
 Fixed: Invisible pirates are not centered anymore.
-Fixed: The Ai does not consider goals anymore that have become, e.g. destroyed cities.
+Fixed: The AI does not consider goals anymore that have become, e.g. destroyed cities.

 2004-02-21
-Added: Governments can now modify the properties of units, tile improvemnts, buildings, goods, wonders and feats.
+Added: Governments can now modify the properties of units, tile improvements, buildings, goods, wonders and feats.
 Added: French translation is now complete.
-Altered: Description text of the max players spinner on the new single player players screen to increase the understandibility.
+Altered: Description text of the max players spinner on the new single player players screen to increase the understandability.
 Fixed: North-South-warp behaviour, concerning vision etc. Seems also to fix the Neptune map.
 Fixed: Some memory leaks.
 Fixed: A freeze bug that occurs under certain circumstances, if enemy moves are set on.